-Each year, Creation Justice Ministries focuses on a particular ecological theme chosen by our members.
-We highlight a number of ways individuals and congregations can celebrate and protect God's creation.
-We hope these ideas inspire further thoughts, conversations, and actions in answering God's call to be faithful stewards of Creation.
+Each year, Creation Justice Ministries focuses on a particular Earth Day Sunday theme chosen by our members.
+We highlight ways individuals and congregations can celebrate and protect God's creation.
+Our toolkits include liturgical resources, sermon starters, Biblical insights, and action ideas.
+We hope these toolkits inspire further thoughts, conversations, and actions that respond to God's call to be faithful stewards of creation.

-Do you want to plan an Earth Day celebration in your congregation?
-Consider using our theme materials for this year, or find a treasure trove of Earth Day Sunday resources from previous years on various creation justice themes on our education resource page.
+Do you want to plan an Earth Day celebration in your faith community?
+Consider using our theme materials for this year, or find a treasure trove of Earth Day Sunday resources from previous years on our education resource page.

 We've also listed some ideas below which have stood the test of time for many congregations.